apache/spark/docs/helm-chart/parameters-ref.rst

      - HostAliases to use in Celery workers
      - ``[]``
    * - ``workers.updateStrategy``
+     - The strategy used to replace old Pods by new ones persistence is enabled.
+     - ``~``
+   * - ``workers.strategy``
-     - The strategy used to replace old Pods by new ones.
+     - The strategy used to replace old Pods by new ones when persistence is not enabled.
      - ``{"rollingUpdate": {"maxSurge": "100%", "maxUnavailable": "50%"}``
    * - ``scheduler.podDisruptionBudget.enabled``
      - Enable PDB on Airflow scheduler